Information for employees of Public Safety Canada: Coronavirus disease (COVID-19)

 Teleworking Continues for Public Safety Employees

-We would like to remind you that most Public Safety employees will continue to telework for the foreseeable future.
+We would like to remind you that most Public Safety Canada employees should continue to telework for the foreseeable future.
 For those employees who have an operational requirement to be in a Public Safety worksite, know that measures are fully in place to keep everyone safe.

 If you have any questions, please raise them with your manager.
 For more detailed updates including blogs and internal emails, please log in to the corporate network and visit InfoCentral.